ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### How ngUpgrade Works

 One of the primary tools provided by ngUpgrade is called the `UpgradeModule`.
-This is a module that contains utilities for bootstrapping and managing hybrid applications that support both Angular Classicand AngularJS code.
+This is a module that contains utilities for bootstrapping and managing hybrid applications that support both Angular Classic and AngularJS code.

-When you use ngUpgrade, what you're really doing is *running both AngularJS and Angular Classicat the same time*.
+When you use ngUpgrade, what you're really doing is *running both AngularJS and Angular Classic at the same time*.
-All Angular Classiccode is running in the Angular Classicframework, and AngularJS code in the AngularJS framework.
+All Angular Classic code is running in the Angular Classic framework, and AngularJS code in the AngularJS framework.
 Both of these are the actual, fully featured versions of the frameworks.
 There is no emulation going on, so you can expect to have all the features and natural behavior of both frameworks.